Banff in October: Here’s All You Need to Know

 Banff in October

 Put away the flip flops and shorts – summer is over.
-Come to Banff in October with leggings, sweaters, and warm shoes.
+Come to Banff in October with leggings, sweaters, a toque, and warm shoes.
 I would suggest bringing a down jacket for the evenings and hiking, and you can never go wrong with a hat and gloves – especially in the Rockies.
+All of the photos in this article are from Banff in October, I’ve tried to note the date so you can check what I’m wearing.

-Although you won’t need full-on snow boots yet, a waterproof pair of hiking shoes are recommend.
+Although you won’t need full-on snow boots yet in Banff in October, a waterproof pair of hiking shoes are recommended.
+Items are would make sure are in my suitcase are:

 • Down Jacket